 In 2023, AFYREN recorded six workplace accidents without lost time.
 Although not serious, these accidents were nevertheless analysed in detail.
 They are being monitored all the more closely because the number was higher than in 2022.
 This increase can be explained by the construction work and the start-up of industrial production.
 AFYREN is committed to correcting and preventing these accidents and is making this a priority in 2024.
 A communication, awareness-raising and training programme is being drawn up to minimise health and safety risks.

 7.2.2.
-Processes for dialogue and action with employees and their representatives
+Processes for dialogue and action with employees and their representatives at all levels of the organisation, through collective sessions.

 Social dialogue is conducted in compliance with French law.